Uzomaaa/English_TTS_Web_App/README.md

 # Team Reflection

 Building the TTS app with ElevenLabs was a great learning experience.
-We faced challenges using VSCode, especially with loading the API key from the .env file and handling 401 errors due to “unusual activity.”
+I faced challenges using VSCode, especially with loading the API key from the .env file and handling 401 errors due to “unusual activity.”
 Despite debugging environment variable paths and trying various fixes, the app only worked reliably on Google Colab, so I switched to Colab to complete the project.
 I also tested Igbo, Yoruba, and Pidgin, but the ElevenLabs voices struggled with pronunciation and tone.
 English output worked well, but local Nigerian languages were not fluent.
 This project helped me improve my skills in API integration, debugging, error handling, and building user-friendly web apps with Gradio.